petros751/demonstration-panel/README.md

 For the FrontEnd also I have used React-Sagas (https://redux-saga.js.org/).

+IN ORDER TO LOGIN TO THE PANEL PLEASE USE THIS ACCOUNT: `username: kminchelle` and `password: 0lelplR`

+All the actions: Adding, Updating, Deleting a new product or user will not have impact into the server.
+It will simulate a request and will return the results.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).